-The AUSF sends the Onboarding SUCI and Default UE credentials received from the UE towards the DCS, which authenticates the UE based on received data from AUSF.
+For DCS hosting AAA server as shown in step 9-1, based on local configuration (e.g. using the realm part of the Onboarding SUCI), the AUSF sends the SUCI used for onboarding received from the UE towards the DCS via the NSSAAF, which authenticates the UE based on received data from AUSF.
 During authentication procedure DCS may provide PVS FQDN or PVS IP address for the UE to the AUSF.
+AUSF provides PVS FQDN or PVS IP address to the AMF.

+For DCS hosting AUSF/UDM as shown in step 9-2, the AUSF in DCS domain performs UDM selection.
+The AMF sends the Onboarding SUCI and Default UE credentials received from the UE towards the AUSF in DCS domain, which authenticates the UE based on received data from AMF.
+During authentication procedure, DCS may provide PVS FQDN or PVS IP address for the UE to the AUSF.
 AUSF provides PVS FQDN or PVS IP address to the AMF.